 Thanks to the BSA’s array of safety programs, Scouting boasts an impressive safety record.
-Although the program includes many potentially risky activities — rock climbing, whitewater rafting, rifle shooting, etc. — Scouts are typically safer at camp than driving to camp.
+Although the program includes many potentially risky activities — rock climbing, whitewater rafting, archery, etc. — Scouts are typically safer at camp than driving to camp.
 However, while rare, incidents do occur.
 And so do what the BSA calls “near misses.”
 The BSA’s incident reporting strategy ensures that the right people are notified, an appropriate and timely response occurs, and that everyone can learn from what happened.

 WHAT IS CONSIDERED AN INCIDENT?
 Loosely defined, a health and safety incident is any unplanned event that results in harm to an individual, property or the environment.
 Examples include injuries (ranging from minor to life-threatening), outbreaks of foodborne illnesses, vehicle accidents, property damage, the closure of a program area because of safety concerns, and the death of a Scout or volunteer.
 Any incident that requires the intervention of medical personnel, involves emergency responders or results in a response beyond Scout-rendered first aid must be reported.
 Youth Protection incidents are defined as any occurrence of abusive or inappropriate behavior in which a report to, or action by, authorities, the council, unit or parents is indicated.
 Allegations of child abuse or victimization of a Scout have specific reporting requirements, as described later.